mochacinno-dev/Graphica/docs/about.md

 ### Readable Code

-Graphica code reads like instructions for a human, not just a computer:
+CocoaGUI code reads like instructions for a human, not just a computer:

 ```python
 # You can understand what this does without documentation